 Work Away From The Business

 Working in a coffee shop or outside of your home won’t automatically make you spend fewer hours in the office.
 However, it will give you a better appreciation of your home and family.
 This is because your environment can become stale when you spend every waking second in it.
-As a result, a coffee shop is an ideal place to get away from your house or workplace while remaining productive.
+As a result, a coffee shop is an ideal place to get away from home or the workplace while remaining productive.
 When you’re more motivated, you’ll be passionate about other things, such as going out for a drink or a meal or exercising.

 Evaluate What Saps Your Energy